codefellows/portland-201d3/ProjectWeekGuide.md

 - Graders will convert your raw score from the exam website into a percentage here in Canvas, with each percentage point worth one point, for a maximum of 100 points in Canvas.

 ### Submit
-You have until 8 am of Project Week Day 2 to take the exam and submit a text comment in Canvas that contains the following information:
+Submit a text comment in Canvas that contains the following information:
-- Raw score from the exam website
 - How much time you spent on the exam, total
 - Exam level (-5 = way too easy, 0 = just right, 5 = way too hard)
-- Comments on exam content/questions
+- Any feedback you may have on exam content/questions
-- Comments on the testing process in general
+- Any feedback you may have on the testing process in general

 ---
 ## Project Proposal
 Write your project proposal in electronic format.
 Your proposal may contain photos of hand-drawn content.
-You can publish your proposal as a README.md in your repo, create a Google doc, submit it as an attachment in Canvas, etc.
+You can publish your proposal as a README.md in your repo, create a Google doc, convert your doc to a PDF and submit it as an attachment in Canvas, etc.

 Your proposal should contain the following content:
 - Team name